September 1, 2021

 Websites such as Marketresearch provide market research reports for free on public domains.
 Some companies also provide free reviewed information that the public can browse through e.g. Deloitte Industry Outlooks, Bloomberg Intelligence and EY reporting and Megatrends.
 Other free market research reports can also be accessed through governmental agencies portals such The Office of The National Statistics and National Archives etc.

-There are also search engines such as Google, that have provided their users with report analysis programs such as Google Trends, where it is applicable to download market research reports for free.
+There are also search engines such as Google, that have provided their users with report analysis programs such as Google Trends, where you can export reports for free in excel format.

 It’s very clear that market research is an important factor within every industry, especially when businesses are aiming to further develop their brands.
 The power behind market research is key when planning a strategy to push any business forward.
 It is too important and too beneficial to be an ignored or underrated aspect for any business.